MilanSkocic/iapws/documentation/sphinx/source/iapws_theory/iapws_g704.rst

 IAPWS G7-04
 ==================

-The computation is based on the parameters provided by the IAPWS 2004 :cite:p:`iapws2004`.
+The computation is based on the parameters provided by the technical report G7-04 :cite:p:`iapws2004`.

 Henry Contant: kh
 ^^^^^^^^^^^^^^^^^^^^